heyoujue/PraatscriptCollection/README.md

 # stereo2mono
-A Praatscript for extracting certain channel from stereo sound files batchly.
+A Praatscript for extracting a certain channel from stereo sound files batchly.
+Make sure .wav files and .TextGrid files in the same folder.